BeirutJUG/jbot/README.md

 # JBot

-__This project is based on https://github.com/ramswaroop/jbot and has been modified to support the implementation of the trivia bot on Slack.
-Controller annotation is renamed to BotController to avoid confusion with Spring annotation.
-Other JSON model POJOs were added to support responses to interactive messages (i.e. button selection).__
+__This project is based on https://github.com/ramswaroop/jbot and has been modified to support the implementation of the trivia bot on Slack:__

+* `Controller` annotation is renamed to `BotController` to avoid confusion with Spring annotation.
+* Other JSON model POJOs were added to support responses to interactive messages (i.e. button selection).
+* Some existing JSON model classes were updated.
+* Added Lombok dependency.

 See https://api.slack.com/ for lots of documentation about Slack app/bot integration.